-Any development such as clearing of vegetation, earthworks, draining the land, constructing a levee and environmental protection works will require development consent.
-Development for the purposes of environmental protection may be carried out without development approval providing it has been identified in a relevant certified coastal management program, plan of management adopted under Division 2 part 2 of chapter 6 of the Local Government Act, 1993 or a plan of management approved and enforced under Division 6 Part 5 of the Crown Lands Act, 1989.
+1. Any development such as clearing of vegetation, earthworks, draining the land, constructing a levee and environmental protection works will require development consent.
+Development for the

-been or will be taken to protect and where possible enhance, the biophysical, hydrological and ecological integrity of the coastal wetland or littoral rainforest."
+- purposes of environmental protection may be carried out without development approval providing it has been identified in a relevant certified coastal management program, plan of management adopted under Division 2 part 2 of chapter 6 of the Local Government Act, 1993 or a plan of management approved and enforced under Division 6 Part 5 of the Crown Lands Act, 1989. - 2.
+The consent authority may only grant consent if they are satisfied that "sufficient measures have been or will be taken to protect and where possible enhance, the biophysical, hydrological and ecological integrity of the coastal wetland or littoral rainforest."
 (OEH, 2018).